jordanmpalmer/Ramshorn5e/3. Background/NPCs/Sol/Toka Bright.md

 ---
+aliases:
-aliases: Astrid
+  - Astrid
 group:
-sex: female
+sex:
 race:
 age:
 class:
 alignment:
 location:
-party-alignment: friend
+party-alignment:
-pc-bond: yes
+pc-bond:
-tags: NPC
+tags:
+  - PC_NPC
 ---

 A fellow Druid who runs the Bright-Tree Orphanarium.
 After Sol left the tribe, she headed to Toka to get some advice on controlling her magic and finding leads to discover more about her past.